 - TOTAL $198.52

-Additionally, 2 x 3 Dupont jumper wire housing, basic workbench tools, zip ties, soldering materials, and your 3D printer software/filament are needed to complete this project.
+Furthermore, you will require 2 x 3 Dupont jumper wire housing, basic workbench tools, zip ties, soldering materials, and your 3D printer software/filament to successfully finish this project.

 Step 1: IDE and Sketch